yxj0312/docs/Vue 3 Deep Dive with Evan You/Vue 3 Overview.md

 1. I can demolish everything on the 29th floor and start from scratch.
 2. I can create new blueprints, compare the differences, and make updates to the minimal amount of work.
 Obviously, the second option is going to be faster.

+## What is the Anatomy of Vue 3?

+Vue 3’s core engine is made up of multiple parts.

+### Reactivity Module

+This allows for creating JavaScript reactive objects that can be watched for changes.
+When code which use these objects are run, they are tracked to be run later if the reactive object changes.
+If you haven’t played through my Vue 3 Reactivity course, I highly recommend you take it before moving on.

+### Compiler Module

+This knows how to take HTML templates and compile them into render functions.
+This can happen in the browser at runtime, but more often happens when a Vue project is built, so that a browser only ever receives render functions.

+### Renderer Module

+The renderer contains the code for 3 different phases of rendering out a component onto a webpage

+#### Render Phase

+When the render function is called and returns a representation of the actual DOM called the Virtual DOM.
+The Virtual DOM is a JavaScript object representation of what will be rendered into the browser.

+#### Mount (or Create) Phase

+The renderer takes the Virtual DOM object and makes actual DOM JavaScript calls to create a webpage.

+#### Patch (or Update) Phase

+The renderer takes the two Virtual DOM objects, an old and a new one, and update only the parts of the webpage that have changed using DOM JavaScript calls.